|

 In each of the first 3 quarters there were no goals scored for the first 15 minutes, shaping the match as a

-Ben Rutton strong in midfield; and in the absence of Brett Burton, Jason Posplyzia put his hand up with a
+Rutton strong in midfield; and in the absence of Brett Burton, Jason Posplyzia put his hand up with a bag of

-bag of 5 goals - worth their weight in gold on a night when goals were hard to come by.
-The Crows
+5 goals - worth their weight in gold on a night when goals were hard to come by.
+The Crows maintained

-maintained their lead by reducing the third quarter to a goal-less term, and frustrating the Swans' forward
+their lead by reducing the third quarter to a goal-less term, and frustrating the Swans' forward line to an

 Click here to see Harboursport's photo gallery from this game.